{/*

 */}

 In fact, according to experts at the National Retail Federation, more than $276 billion of revenue was generated during the Christmas holiday season alone in 2023.
+According to Adobe data, consumers spent $77.4 billion from 1 November to 24 November, which is 9.6 percent more than the previous holiday season.

-How To Approach Holiday Marketing In 2024
+How To Approach Holiday Marketing In 2025

 One thing that unites all demographics is the holiday season.
-Whether that is a religious holiday, an independence day or an annual seasonal event, holiday event spending continues to rise every year.
+Whether that is a religious holiday, an independence day, or an annual seasonal event, holiday event spending continues to rise every year.

 • Methods of lead nurturing: Holiday marketing campaigns are a great way to capture consumer attention.
 However, once you generate a new lead, how do you plan to carry it through to the checkout?
-Ensure that your campaign is backed with retargeting strategies and a brilliant festive funnel for a greater number of sales.
+Ensure that your campaign is backed with retargeting strategies and a brilliant festive funnel for a more significant number of sales.

 • Your monitoring strategy: Last but not least, once your holiday campaign is live, it’s vital that it is monitored from all angles.
 From social listening to analytics, your monitoring and reporting help your business understand what works and, more importantly, what needs to be changed before you release your next seasonal campaign.

-How To Improve Your Holiday Marketing In 7 Simple Steps
+How To Improve Your Holiday Marketing In 9 Simple Steps

 1. Establish Your Target Audience